leocadiob7576/github-tutorial/README.md

 Git and Github are similar, but _very_ different.

-Git: takes snapshots of code and save it; can be reverted back to it at any point and saved.It doesn't requre GitHub to use.
+Git: takes snapshots of code and save it; can be reverted back to it at any point and saved.
+It doesn't require GitHub to use.

-Github:it stores commits from git to the cloud also know as their website, [github.com](https://www.github.com).
+Github: it stores commits from git to the cloud also know as their website, [github.com](https://www.github.com).
 Also GitHub needs Git.

 ---
 ## Initial Setup